Skip to content

 The Heinz Maier-Leibnitz Zentrum offers students the opportunity to do their theses (bachelor, master).

-• Master Thesis in the area of laboratory AMOC setup The positron is a well-established probe to perform defect sensitive spectroscopy on all kind of materials.
+• Stellenanzeige_Flyer_HOKO_2025_Bearbeitbar_english_Leon_Chryssos.pdf The positron is a well-established probe to perform defect sensitive spectroscopy on all kind of materials.
 Typically, one can measure either the lifetime of the positron or the Doppler shift of the annihilation gamma quanta.
 Both methods give different insights into the concentration, distribution and size of lattice defects in the material.
+However, it is also possible to record both the energy shift and the time delay of the annihilation radiation simultaneously.
+The Age-Momentum Correlation (AMOC) technique combines gamma detection with high energy resolution and high time resolution in order to measure the correlation between positron lifetime and momentum.
 Download

 To top